WebAssembly/spec/spectec/test-prose/TEST.md

       m) Execute the instruction (ARRAY.INIT_DATA x y).

 execution_of_LOCAL.GET x
+1. Let z be the current state.
-1. Assert: Due to validation, $local(x) is defined.
+2. Assert: Due to validation, $local(z, x) is defined.
+3. Let ?(val) be $local(z, x).
+4. Push the value val to the stack.

+execution_of_GLOBAL.GET x
+1. Let z be the current state.
-2. Let ?(val) be $local(x).
+2. Let val be $global(z, x).VALUE.
 3. Push the value val to the stack.

-execution_of_GLOBAL.GET x
-1. Let val be $global(x).VALUE.
-2. Push the value val to the stack.

 execution_of_TABLE.GET x
+1. Let z be the current state.
-1. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-2. Pop the value (I32.CONST i) from the stack.
+3. Pop the value (I32.CONST i) from the stack.
-3. If (i ≥ |$table(x).REFS|), then:
+4. If (i ≥ |$table(z, x).REFS|), then:
   a.
 Trap.
-4. Push the value $table(x).REFS[i] to the stack.
+5. Push the value $table(z, x).REFS[i] to the stack.

 execution_of_TABLE.SIZE x
+1. Let z be the current state.
-1. Let n be |$table(x).REFS|.
+2. Let n be |$table(z, x).REFS|.
-2. Push the value (I32.CONST n) to the stack.
+3. Push the value (I32.CONST n) to the stack.

 execution_of_TABLE.FILL x
+1. Let z be the current state.
-1. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-2. Pop the value (I32.CONST n) from the stack.
+3. Pop the value (I32.CONST n) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value is on the top of the stack.
-4. Pop the value val from the stack.
+5. Pop the value val from the stack.
-5. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-6. Pop the value (I32.CONST i) from the stack.
+7. Pop the value (I32.CONST i) from the stack.
-7. If ((i + n) > |$table(x).REFS|), then:
+8. If ((i + n) > |$table(z, x).REFS|), then:
   a.
 Trap.
-8. If (n is 0), then:
+9. If (n is 0), then:
   a.
 Do nothing.
-9. Else:
+10. Else:
   a.
 Push the value (I32.CONST i) to the stack.
   b.
 Push the value val to the stack.
   c.
 Execute the instruction (TABLE.SET x).